sami-ulhassan/react-coding-challenge/README.md

 ## Goal
 To provide a Single-page application that allows user to get insights about there client and planning information.
   * The page shall have all the insights,data and filtering options provided.
-  * The page shall manage
+  * The page shall manage 100k records efficently.

 ## Requirements:
   * The page shall show all the data that is provided in planning.json(=100K rows) in a table view